danishsheikh1122/issueTrackerFulltackApp/README.md

 - same bug in edit issue age and new issue page not fixed till now

+# above bug
+- this is a bug presnet in current version of next js however we can slove thi by breaking the hierarchy of the routes but i am not fixing it coz it will make route ugly and refer 47.7

 # Delete button added to edit issue page
 - api created to delete issue form db (alway screate a api req wehenever you need to communicate with DB)

 - DeleteIssuebutton added to issue>[id]>DeleteIssueButton.tsx containes all the code to delete issue also using fetch delete to delete the data from db
+- imporving loading and added spinner in delete button